 To provide transport for smaller groups around the Midlands, at Orbit Coaches we have always operated a fleet of minibuses – most of which have been built by Mercedes-Benz.
 In the past, however, we used to own several LDV Convoys and, of course, Orbit’s first vehicle, which was a Talbot Express.

 Currently, Orbit Coaches own an impressive fleet of shiny Scania and DAF-engined coaches, perfect for weddings and sport events.
-We can also provide low floor Scania N94UD / East Lancs OmniDekkas and MCV eVolutions, suitable for rail replacement and school services.
+We can also provide low floor Scania N94UD / East Lancs OmniDekkas and Scania OmniCities, suitable for school services and rail replacement.
 Get a quote today and book one of our executive vehicles – whether you need a minibus, coach or executive double decker, here at Orbit Coaches we’ve got you covered!

 Above left: Five of our ELC Cityzen bodied Scanias.
 The initial four were later joined by NUI 2424, which can be seen parked at the back, in the far right of the photo.
 All of these buses have since left the fleet.